Sustainability brand

 Sustainability brands are brands that undertake sustainable practises in the workings of their business and champion them.

-They then use brand communication tools to convey these benefits to their end consumer hence enabling then to make conscious decisions while being associated with or buying from that brand.There are several techniques to communicate this.
+They then use brand communication tools to convey these benefits to their end consumer, hence enabling then to make conscious decisions while being associated with or buying from that brand.There are several techniques to communicate this.

 It is imperative that a sustainable brand has truly integrated its claims in its business plan and corororate practices.
-If not done correctly, Greenwashing is a serious violation and risk to the company's reputation.
+If not done correctly, greenwashing is a serious violation and risk to the company's reputation.

-Critics of the practice suggest the rise of greenwashing, paired with ineffective regulation, contributes to consumer scepticism of all green claims, and diminishes the power of the consumer to drive companies toward greener manufacturing processes and business operations.
+Critics of the practice suggest the rise of greenwashing, paired with ineffective regulation, contributes to consumer scepticism of all green claims and diminishes the power of the consumer to drive companies toward greener manufacturing processes and business operations.
 Many corporations use greenwashing to improve public perception of their brands.
 Complex corporate structures often obscure the big picture.

 Overview

 Sustainability branding is the process of creating and maintaining an identity of a specific product, service, or business that reflects special added value in terms of environmental and social benefits.
 A brand is only perceived as being sustainable if it can credibly convey sustainability benefits which are noticeable by and relevant to the consumer.
 A sustainability brand must have an integrated culture for success.
-The key to a sustainable brand is trust between the consumer and the brand, only when this is achieved can a sustainable brand truly generate a USP and reap the benefits of it.
+The key to a sustainable brand is trust between the consumer and the brand; only when this is achieved can a sustainable brand truly generate a USP and reap the benefits of it.

-Opposed to the term green brands which mainly focuses on environmentally sound business practices, sustainability brands additionally acknowledge the social dimension of providing products and services.
+Opposed to the term green brands which mainly focuses on environmentally sound business practices, sustainability brands additionally acknowledge the social dimension of prviding products and services.
 This entails, among others, health and safety issues resulting from direct or indirect product use (consumption level) as well as the conditions under which a particular product is produced (production level).
-The physical protection and well-being of people at work (i.e. employees as well as workers within the supply chains) are important indicators of sustainability brands and sustainability marketing in general which adheres to the triple bottom line of ecological (environmental), social (equity), and financial (economic) sustainability.
+The physical protection and well-being of people at work (i.e. employees as well as workers within the supply chains) are important indicators of sustainabilileands and sustainability marketing in general which adheres to the triple bottom line of ecological (environmental), social (equity), and financial (economic) sustainability.

 A brand is able to evoke positive or negative feelings, especially in the context of sensitive social and ecological issues.
 The more positive the perceptions and feelings are towards a brand, the higher will be the likelihood of identification and loyalty amongst consumers.
 It is therefore crucial in sustainability marketing to build up strong brands.
-In doing so, companies face far-reaching decisions in the areas of brand positioning (1), sustainability brand name selection (2), and sustainability brand development (3), in order to create and build sustainability brands that consumers associate with social and environmental added value.
+In doing so, companies face far-reaching decisions in the areas of brand positioning, sustainability brand name selection, and sustainability brand development, in order to create and build sustainability brands that consumers associate with social and environmental added value.